Summer Day Camp!

 Week Two: 8/17/20-8/21/20

-Theatre for Tots was created in 2016 to provide a fun, unique and accessible educational summer camp based on theatre and performing arts.
+Theatre for Tots summer day camp at the Wood Theater was created in 2016 to provide a fun, unique and accessible educational experience based on theatre and performing arts.
 The program features activities in areas such as: Acting, Dance, Voice, Music, Movement, Costumes, Set Design & Building, Directing and more!